River707/stack-mr/README.md

 The first step before creating a stack of MRs is to double-check the changes we’re going to post.

-By default the tool will look at commits in `main..HEAD` range and will create a PR for every commit in that range.
+By default `stack-mr` will look at commits in `main..HEAD` range and will create a MR for every commit in that range.

 For instance, if we have